V1s-V1va/strategos-demo/README.md

 		- For solvable subgames (subtrees where all nodes have had all their branches traversed), compute counterfactual reaches (probabilities of arriving at that node given all possible opponent hands) and forward reaches (probabilities of arriving at each reachable endgame) aligned to the recorded terminal sets.
 		- Derive per‑action advantages at POV nodes from reach‑weighted payoffs (aka expected values); write resulting advantage samples to disk.
 - Training phase (model learning)
-	- Advantage samples from each collection worker are unified into a single training data pool, then split into training and validation sets and used to train the advantage network.*
-			* Model training code exists under `strategos_tools/AIOps/`; the actual model architecture is intentionally left private, but is available on request.
+	- Advantage samples from each collection worker are unified into a single training data pool, then split into training and validation sets and used to train the advantage network.
+Note: Model training code exists under `strategos_tools/AIOps/`; the actual model architecture is intentionally left private, but is available on request.

 ### Repository structure (module‑level)
 - `strategos_deuces/` — Cythonized derivative of Worldveil's Deuces library (MIT; [worldveil/deuces](https://github.com/worldveil/deuces)); used for the hand evaluator it contains.